MinusW/es-school/README.md

 - Generate PDF reports of their grades

 ## Technical Features
-- Role-based authentication and authorization
+- Role-based authentication with Devise
+- Authorization with Pundit
+- Role management with Rolify
 - Soft deletion for archived records
-- PDF generation for student reports
+- PDF generation with Prawn
 - Responsive design with Bootstrap
 - Interactive calendar view for schedules
 - Grade tracking with averages and statistics
 - Multi-quarter academic period management
+- Hotwire (Turbo and Stimulus) for dynamic interactions
+- Importmap for JavaScript management

 ## Prerequisites
 - Ruby 3.2.2 or higher
-- Rails 7.1.3 or higher
+- Rails 8.0.2
-- PostgreSQL
+- SQLite3
-- Node.js and Yarn (for JavaScript dependencies)
+- Node.js (for JavaScript dependencies)

 ## Installation